Here’s my professional bio:

 and to learn to sit with discomfort and ambiguity.

-Ten years after our son died, while I was just about to start my own business, my husband’s mental health spiralled again.
+Ten years after my son died, while I was about to start my own business, my husband’s mental health spiralled again.
 This time, I was a bit more equipped, but I wish I could tell you that my new understanding made me better able to hold space for him.
 No, what really happened is that his second suicide attempt triggered all of my old trauma and, once again, I found myself desperate to keep him alive and to fix the things that sent him spiralling.
 And this time, I had three daughters to protect.
 Many tears were shed in my van as I drove between the psych ward, where I needed to advocate for my husband in a flawed mental health system, and the soccer field, where I needed to show up as the seemingly unflappable mom keeping her daughters’ lives relatively stable.

 Once the intensity of the crisis subsided, though, I could see more clearly what changes needed to happen, and one of those changes resulted (a few years later) in the dismantling of my marriage.
 I recognized, during that time, that there was a trauma bond at the heart of our marriage which made it nearly impossible for me to hold space for him or for him to hold space for me.

-At the same time, my mom was dying of cancer, and I was reminded once again about my inability to control the lives or health of the people I love.
+At the same time, my mom was dying of cancer, and I was reminded again about my inability to control the lives or health of the people I love.
 At my mother’s deathbed, watching her slip away, after a dozen years of learning about letting go and holding space, the spark in me grew bigger.
-Two years later, I wrote the blog post that has now been seen by approximately ten million people, about how witnessing a palliative care nurse at mom’s bedside helped me bring together the pieces and finally attach the words to this practice that had become so much a part of my life.
+Two years later, I wrote the blog post that has now been seen by more than ten million people, about how witnessing a palliative care nurse at mom’s bedside helped me bring together the pieces and finally attach the words to this practice that had become so much a part of my life.

 In learning to let go, I found freedom.
 In learning to hold space, I found connection.